What is SSL, and why is it so important?

 - Asymmetric cryptography is slower but more secure since only the recipient can access their private key.

-Ultimately, both methods are essential components of using SSL or TLS to secure data over the internet.
+Ultimately, both methods are essential to using SSL or TLS to secure data over the internet.

 Public Keys and Private Keys